AidenJ1996/Jellyco/README.md

 # Jellyco
 The Gordon Team Assessment

-Create a ecommerce wordpress website for a furniture company
+Create an ecommerce wordpress website for a furniture company